Kokkini/courage-rl/README.md

 * r_env is the reward coming from the environment
 * r_courange is the courage reward
 * c1 and c2 are coefficients.

+Courage is different from curiosity in that curiosity focuses on exploring less seen and less understood regions while courage focuses on exploring dangerous regions.
+They are not exclusive and both can be used at the same time on the same agent.

 ## Experiment 1: the path to success is paved with failure.